Shipping Quote in Sub Header

 Shipping Quote Minified - Header & Homepage

-Over the last few decades, we’ve had hundreds of people contact us and inquire how to start a pilot car business of their own and become a pilot car driver.
-After attempting to deal with all of these inquiries we felt the best thing to do was create a standardized instruction guide or road map that tells it just how it is.
-Especially when we have a shortage of pilot car companies in so many geographic locations in North America – we need to bring in thousands of new companies.
+Over the last few decades, hundreds of people have contacted us to inquire how to start a pilot car business of their own and become a pilot car driver.
+After attempting to deal with all of these inquiries, we decided that the best thing to do was create a standardized instruction guide or road map.

-After operating for over 18 years online we’ve taken it upon ourselves to do what we do best.
+After operating for over 15 years online, we’ve taken it upon ourselves to do what we do best.
 Help people.
-So, we designed a detailed and inclusive package that will steer folks interested in starting their own pilot car business in the proper direction.
-While we do have to charge for our time we feel the price is very affordable considering what we’re providing you with inside information on exactly how the industry works and what you will be required to have and expect to get your pilot car company in business and rolling down the road.
-Plus to help offset the start-up costs we give you a free premium year in our PiloTrac directory (valued at $70).
+So, we wrote a detailed guidebook to help everyone interested in starting their pilot car business.
+While we have to charge for our time, the price is very affordable, considering we’re providing you with inside information on exactly how the industry works and what you will be required to have and expect to get your pilot car business started.

-• How to figure out what type of business model is best for you to start your pilot car company.
+• How to figure out the best business model to start a pilot car company.

 • Insurance requirements for pilot car companies and issues to consider.

-• Choosing a vehicle that meets the minimum requirements in order to operate legally in the capacity of a pilot car vehicle.
+• How to choose a vehicle that meets the minimum requirements to operate legally in the capacity of a pilot car vehicle.

 • States/Provinces that require pilot car vehicle operators to have certifications and where to get them.

-• What NASTO, SASHTO, MAASTO and WASHTO is and what regions they cover.
+• What NASTO, SASHTO, MAASTO, and WASHTO is, and what regions do they cover?

 • Required equipment (as suggested by the FMCSA) and minimum requirements.